The Ashes

 Australia discovered a young batsman called Donald Bradman, who was to be the best batsman we've ever seen in the game.
 He made huge scores.

-He broke the record for the highest score in first-class cricket, highest score in test cricket.
+He broke the record for the highest score in first-class cricket, high score in test cricket.
 He broke every record going.

 In an era when most players average 30 or 40 runs before getting out, Bradman averages almost 100.
 He scores centuries with ease.